In this review, I’ll take a look at the Cobra F-MAX and F-MAX ONE Length irons.

-The F-MAX and F-MAX ONE Length irons have been received very well.
-The F-MAX ONE Length has a 5-star rating on Global Golf and the F-MAX has a 5-star rating on the official Cobra website; overall, the irons have gotten very positive verdicts from critics and consumers alike.
+The F-MAX ONE Length has a 5-star rating on Global Golf and the F-MAX has a 5-star rating on the official Cobra website.
+Overall, the irons have gotten very positive verdicts from critics and consumers alike.

 - Feedback on mis-hits can feel a bit strange

 What are the features?

 Cobra labels the F-MAX “elevate your iron game” and calls the F-MAX ONE Length “your best golf in one swing”.

 Larger, midsize grips improve comfort and consistency with every swing.
 Lighter shaft weights help golfers with moderate swing speeds generate more clubhead speed with less effort for increased distance.

 A deeper undercut creates more face flex for improved ball speeds on off-center hits, while a lower profile clubhead design moves the center of gravity (CG) lower and further back for a higher launch angle.

 Weight is strategically positioned back and heelward to increase moment of inertia (MOI) and promote straighter, more forgiving ball flights.

 The F-MAX gap wedge (GW) and sand wedge (SW) have a specialty design that provides added versatility and shot control around the greens.

-With F-MAX ONE Length irons, every iron in the set is the same length as what Cobra found is most players’ favourite club, the 7-iron.
+With F-MAX ONE Length irons, every iron in the set is the same length as what Cobra found is the favourite club of most players, the 7-iron.
 This allows you to play every iron in the bag as if it was your 7-iron, increasing confidence and improving your results on the course.

 The stock grips for the F-MAX and F-MAX ONE Length are the F-MAX Lamkin R.E.L Mid Size (black) and F-MAX ONE Lamkin R.E.L Mid Size (blue), respectively.

 Full information on shafts, grips and their specs can be found on the Cobra website.
 Note that the F-MAX irons are available in women’s variants as well.

 How do these irons perform?

 Comparing the F-MAX and F-MAX ONE Length, I tended to hit the latter a touch (maybe 2-4 yards) longer; otherwise, performance was more or less the same.

 Not only that, but the CG is more towards the heel which produces a draw bias that helps to straighten out the unintended cuts that so many amateurs hit.
 This obviously will keep your shots on your intended line.

 Indeed, the F-MAX iron is effortlessly easy to hit.
 I imagine golfers with a naturally low ball flight and slight fade bias will find these irons to be a godsend.
 Skilled players can work shots to an extent.

 What about look, sound and feel?

 Feel holds up well in a variety of situations.
 As you move away from the center of the face, the sound and feel dulls, but the actual shot turns out better than what the sound and feel implies.